KrisRehfuss/GPTNav/README.md

 4. Click "Load unpacked" and select the `chrome/` folder
 5. The extension should now appear in your extensions list

-#### Firefox
-1. Download or clone this repository
-2. Open Firefox and go to `about:debugging`
-3. Click "This Firefox" in the sidebar
-4. Click "Load Temporary Add-on"
-5. Select the `firefox/manifest.json` file
-6. The extension should now appear in your extensions list

 ## Usage

 1. Navigate to [ChatGPT](https://chat.openai.com)